Shehu Ahmadu Musa

-Background
+Early life and education

 Shehu Musa was born in Bida, Middle Belt of Nigeria, Niger State.
 His father Musa ManDoko was a chieftains title holder in Nupe Kingdom.

-Education

 He started his education from the Bida South Elementary school in 1943 and finished in 1947 he then moved to Bida Middle School in 1948 to 1949 when he was transferred to Government College Zaria due to his exploit and exceptional performance, there he meet many intelligence and competent colleagues and graduated in 1954.
 He later in 1955 attended the Nigeria College of Science and Technology, Zaria to 1957 and that same of finishing in Zaria he was admitted to University of Ibadan graduated in 1960, he also attend the University of Minnesota in 1962 to 1963 and University of London in 1963 to 1964 for (GCE).
 He also holds a PhD of Laws from the University of Jos in 1991 and PhD of letters from the University of Calabar in 1992.